 Share this post:

-This behemoth was developed by the cartridge’s namesake and president of SSK Industries, J.D.
+The .950 JDJ Fat Mac was developed by the cartridge’s namesake and president of SSK Industries, J.D.
 Jones.
 It is 20x110mm Vulcan Cannon cartridge shortened and then necked down to .950 caliber.
-It’s so large it had to receive an ATF “Sporting Use Exception” from the ATF to avoid be classified as a Destructive Device.
+It's is so large it had to receive an ATF “Sporting Use Exception” from the ATF to avoid be classified as a Destructive Device.
 Only three rifles were made by SSK to fire this mammoth round.

 So how was it?
 Not as “shoulder wrecking” as one might think.
 Obviously, and as one can clearly see in the slow motion footage, these rifles pack a wallop!
 Their booming report is more akin to artillery than to a rifle.
 But what about their recoil?
 Let’s describe them one-by-one: